EzerIT/ETCBC4BibleOL/README.md

 * Running *worddb* on the modified ETCBC4 database.
 This will generate an SQL text file.
 * Running *sqlite3* on the SQL text file to generate ETCBC4_words.db.

+### Generating ETCBC4_hints.db

+The file ETCBC4_hints.db is an SQLite3 database containing information used to generate hints for exercises about verbs with ambiguous forms.

+The generation of the database consists of the following steps:

+* Building the *hintsdb* program from the C++ source code.
+* Running *hintsdb* on the modified ETCBC4 database.
+This will generate an SQL text file.
+* Running *sqlite3* on the SQL text file to generate ETCBC4_hints.db.

 ## Installing in Bible Online Learner

-The files ETCBC4 and ETCBC4_words.db must be copied to the *db* folder of Bible OL.
+The files ETCBC4, ETCBC4_words.db, and ETCBC4_hints.db must be copied to the *db* folder of Bible OL.
 Additionally, the Bible OL JSON files describing the database may need to be modified.